Onna-musha: Evidence of female participation in battles

-During the Sengoku period there are several accounts of women fighting actively on the battlefield, such as the cases of Myōrin, who inspired the people to fight against 3,000 Shimazu soldiers, Kaihime, who fought against the Toyotomi clan in the siege of Oshi (1590), Onamihime, who became the representative leader of the Nikaidō clan and fought in various battles against her nephew Date Masamune, and Akai Teruko, who became famous for fighting until she was 76 years old and became known as The Strongest Woman in the Warring States Period.
-The actions of Ōhōri Tsuruhime earned her the title of Joan of Arc of Japan, and established her as one of the most recognizable female warriors in Japanese history.
+During the Sengoku period there are several accounts of women fighting actively on the battlefield, such as the cases of Myōrin, who inspired the people to fight against 3,000 Shimazu soldiers, Kaihime, who fought against the Toyotomi clan in the siege of Oshi (1590), Onamihime, who became the representative leader of the Nikaidō clan and fought in various battles against her nephew Date Masamune, and Akai Teruko, who became famous for fighting until she was 76 years old and became known as "The Strongest Woman in the Warring States Period".
+The actions of Ōhōri Tsuruhime earned her the title of "Joan of Arc of Japan", and established her as one of the most recognizable female warriors in Japanese history.

-Japanese women were educated solely to become wives and mothers.
-Although most women knew about politics, martial arts, and diplomacy, they were not allowed to succeed clan leadership.
-However, there were exceptions.
-Ii Naotora took over the clan leadership after the death of all men of the Ii family; her efforts as a leader made her clan independent, and she became a daimyō.
-There were many noblewomen with great political influence in their clans, even to the extent they became de facto leaders.
-An acceptable example of women who became known as onna daimyō (female lords) are Jukei-ni and Toshoin.
-Both women acted for a long period as rulers of their respective domains, even though they were not considered heirs.

 In the 16th century, there were combat units consisting only of women, as was the case of Ikeda Sen, who led 200 women musketeers (Teppo unit) in the Battle of Shizugatake and Battle of Komaki-Nagakute.
 Otazu no kata fought alongside 18 armed maids against Tokugawa Ieyasu's troops.
 Ueno Tsuruhime led thirty-four women in a suicidal charge against the Mōri army.
 Tachibana Ginchiyo, leader of the Tachibana clan, fought with her female troops in the Kyushu Campaign (1586), and in the siege of Yanagawa (1600) she organized a resistance formed by nuns against the advance of the Eastern Army.